wedevelopnl/silverstripe-elemental-maps/README.md

 ## Upgrading from v1.x to v2.x

 In v2.x `sheadawson/silverstripe-linkable` is replaced by `gorriecoe/silverstripe-linkfield`.
 When upgrading, you need to be aware of the fact that the links needs to get migrated.

+You may can use https://github.com/dynamic/silverstripe-link-migrator (as refer) to do this migration .